j-morano/contemporary-z/README.md

 * `=`: go to the current directory.
 * `-b`: execute shell command in background.
 * `-l [number]`: list a certain `number` of directories by 'frecency'; if no `number` is provided, the `max_results` number is used.
-* `-i`: interactive selection (using a numbered list) of the most 'frecent' directories.
+* `-i`: interactive selection (using a numbered list) of the subdirectories of the current directory.
 * `-r`: remove directory.
 Works the same as regular `cz` but for removing.